-One of the most enjoyable aspects of my time at The League was creating a ‘celebrity squad’ made up of actors, presenters, comedians’ pop singers, former footballers, cricketers and sports stars.
-Every year we would stage Celebrity Charity matches as pre-match entertainment at our Football League Wembley cup finals, such as the Coca-Cola Cup and the Auto Windscreens Shield.
+One of the most enjoyable aspects of my time at The Football League was creating a ‘celebrity squad’ made up of actors, presenters, comedians’ pop singers, former footballers, cricketers and sports stars.
+Every year we would stage Celebrity Charity matches as pre-match entertainment at our Football League Wembley cup finals, such as the Coca-Cola Cup and the Auto Windscreens Shield (formerly the Autoglass Trophy).

 So, after assuring my bosses at The League that Chris and his producer John Revell, while putting their ‘slant’ on the draw would of course respect its integrity, the first Auto Windscreens Shield draw took place on BBC Radio One on 9th November 1995.
 After an on-air chat with me about the competition, Football League Secretary David Dent then announced that ‘Mr Chris Evans will draw the home teams and Mr Simon Mayo will draw the away teams’.
 The ‘slant’ was that the names of the teams would be announced by Chris’s sidekick Dan McGrath – in the style of a northern working men’s club steward!
 It was great fun and hugely successful and you can imagine how delighted the management of Auto Windscreens were with the profile.
 So much so that they had a cartoon specially commissioned of the draw which they presented to me.
 Caricatures are meant to be unflattering, aren’t they?